HusenjanDev/Quartz/content/Documents/0023 Visualizing Log Data with Microsoft Sentinel Workbooks.md

 | take 100
 ```

-You should now have a workbook which monitors domain admin accounts where you can see the accounts and computers these high frequency of failed logon attempts occurred in your environment.
+Using these custom KQL queries you should now have a workbook which monitors domain admin accounts where you will be able to view the accounts and computers these high frequency of failed logons occurred in your environment.

 ## Conclusion